ridaadila/forensic-event-reconstruction-app/README.md

 # Forensic Event Reconstruction App

 This application is designed to generate visualizations in the form of Petri Nets, display metric evaluations, and produce event sequences in the form of alignment traces.
-It utilizes process mining and episode mining techniques to reconstruct forensic events.
+It utilizes process mining and episode mining techniques to reconstruct forensic timeline.

 ## How to install